 We found some parrots experienced digestion or sensitivity problems when they consumed hot pepper as their primary food source.
 But red habanero and fresh or dried chili peppers can be suitable for the parrots as a nutrient source.
 Chilies are safe as parrots have fewer taste buds and don’t understand capsaicin’s effects.

-What is a parrot’s Favourite fruit?
+What is a parrot’s Favorite fruit?

 Most parrots love to eat vegetables and fruits.
 Therefore, you may feed the finest fresh fruits to your parrot like